conventional-changelog/conventional-changelog/README.md

 > Generate a changelog from git metadata

+It's recommended to use high level [standard-version](https://github.com/conventional-changelog/standard-version).
-You are probably looking for the [cli](https://github.com/conventional-changelog/conventional-changelog-cli) module.
+Alternatively, you are probably looking for the [cli](https://github.com/conventional-changelog/conventional-changelog-cli) module.
 Or use one of the plugins if you are already using the tool:  [grunt](https://github.com/btford/grunt-conventional-changelog)/[gulp](https://github.com/conventional-changelog/gulp-conventional-changelog)/[atom](https://github.com/conventional-changelog/atom-conventional-changelog).

 ## Usage